What causes bedwetting? 10 possible conditions

 - sleep apnea (abnormal pauses in breathing during sleep)

 Hormonal imbalances can also cause bedwetting in some people.
-Everyone makes a hormone called antidiuretic hormone (ADH).
+Everyone’s body makes a hormone called antidiuretic hormone (ADH).
 ADH tells your body to slow down the production of urine overnight.
 The lower volume of urine helps a normal bladder hold urine overnight.
-People who do not make sufficient levels of ADH may experience nocturnal enuresis because their bladder cannot accommodate higher volumes of urine.
+People whose bodies don’t make sufficient levels of ADH may experience nocturnal enuresis because their bladders can’t hold higher volumes of urine.

 Diabetes is another disorder that can cause bedwetting.
-Patients who are diabetic do not process glucose (sugar) properly and may produce larger amounts of urine.
+The bodies of people with diabetes don’t process glucose (sugar) properly and may produce larger amounts of urine.
 The increase in urine production can cause children and adults who normally stay dry overnight to wet the bed.

 Gender and genetics are among the risk factors for bedwetting.
 Both boys and girls may experience episodes of nocturnal enuresis during early childhood.
-However, boys are more likely to wet the bed when they get older.
-The Mayo Clinic estimates that up to 50 percent more males than females wet the bed (Mayo Clinic, 2012).
+Boys are more likely to wet the bed when they get older.

 Family history plays a role, too.
-You are more likely to wet the bed if a parent, sibling, or other family member has had the same issue.
+You’re more likely to wet the bed if a parent, sibling, or other family member has had the same issue.

-Bedwetting is also more common among children diagnosed with attention-deficit/hyperactivity disorder (ADHD).
-The relationship between bedwetting and ADHD is not fully understood by researchers.
+Bedwetting is also more common among children diagnosed with attention deficit hyperactivity disorder (ADHD).
+Researchers don’t yet fully understand the relationship between bedwetting and ADHD.

 Devise a voiding schedule to help you stay dry overnight.
-A voiding schedule simply means that you urinate on a regular timetable, such as every one to two hours.
+A voiding schedule simply means that you urinate on a regular timetable, such as every 1 to 2 hours.
 Use the bathroom right before you go to bed to empty your bladder fully before sleep.

 Refrain from punishing bedwetting incidents.
-Praise your child when he or she stays dry.
-This will help him or her feel good about not wetting the bed.
+Praise your child when they stay dry.
+This will help them feel good about not wetting the bed.

 Bedwetting that stems from a medical condition requires treatment beyond just lifestyle adjustments.
 Medications can treat a variety of conditions of which bedwetting is a symptom.
 For example:

-- desmopressin acetate increases levels of ADH to slow nighttime urine production
+- Eesmopressin acetate increases levels of ADH to slow nighttime urine production.

 See a list of possible causes in order from the most common to the least.